Languages of Hong Kong: Chinese languages

-Modern written Chinese
+Written Chinese

-In Hong Kong, Modern Standard Chinese has traditionally been an exclusively written language, used for official and formal purposes, just as Classical Chinese had been in China prior to the 20th century.
-With the establishment of the Republic of China in 1912, educational materials were imported into the then British colony and schools teaching Modern Standard Chinese, the official language of the Republic, were established there as well.
-Yet, due to the British colonial government favouring English over Chinese for most of its rule, there was not much official effort to further regulate the language.

-The local name for written Chinese is 書面語 (syu^{1} min^{6-2}jyu^{5} (Written language)) in contrast to 口語 (hau^{2}jyu^{5} (Spoken language)), i.e. Cantonese.
+The written language used in official and formal settings is written vernacular Chinese in Traditional Chinese characters.
+The local name for written Chinese is 書面語 (syu1 min2 jyu5 (Written language)), in contrast to 口語, i.e. Cantonese.
 This form of written Chinese must be distinguished from written Cantonese on the one hand and from Putonghua, the standard language/national variety of Mainland China, on the other.
-Thus it has also been called Hong Kong-style Chinese (港式中文 (gǎngshì zhōngwén)) to distinguish it from Putonghua.
+Thus it has also been called Hong Kong-style Chinese to distinguish it from Putonghua.
 Although texts in Hong Kong-style Chinese are read in Cantonese phonology, its grammar and lexicon are largely derived from the Mandarin-based Modern Standard Chinese.
 Consequently, people proficient in other varieties of Standard Chinese, like Beijing Mandarin or Taiwanese Mandarin, are able to understand it at least in writing.

-Standard Cantonese

-The principal vernacular language of Hong Kong is standard Cantonese (粵語, 廣州話, 廣東話, 廣府話, 白話, 本地話), spoken by 88.9% of the population.
-It is used as a colloquial language in all areas of daily life, government, and administration.
+There is also a written language based on the vocabulary and grammar of spoken Cantonese known as written Cantonese.
+Although the "biliterate and trilingual" policy implies an absence of support for written Cantonese, it has gained popularity in news media where entertainment and local news are related.
+Written Cantonese is unintelligible to non-Cantonese speakers and is considered nonstandard by some educators despite its widespread usage in Hong Kong.
+Some have also credited written Cantonese for solving the challenges that standard written Chinese had faced in popular culture.
 As a written language, Cantonese became more popular with the boom of the Cantonese-language Hong Kong entertainment industry in the 1980s.
 Movie subtitles, magazines, popular literature, and comics have been published in written Cantonese.
 The publication of the Government Common Character Set (GCCS) in 1995 and the Hong Kong Supplementary Character Set (HKSCS) in 1999 by the Information Technology Services Department further helped with standardizing the Chinese character set used for writing Cantonese.

-Yet it still has the status of spoken language, 口語 hau^{2} jyu^{5}, and students are corrected by their teachers for using it as a literary language.
+Simplified Chinese is seen in some posters, leaflets, flyers and signs in the tourist areas, but hold limited-to-no legal authority.

 Part of a multilingual welcoming signboard at the former KCR East Tsim Sha Tsui station.
 (From the top: French, Japanese, Spanish and Korean).

 Road signs in Hong Kong are written in both Chinese and English.

-Native Yue dialects
+Yue

+The primary vernacular language of Hong Kong is standard Cantonese, spoken by 88.9% of the population.
+It is used in all areas of daily life, government, and administration.
 A few closely related dialects to standard Cantonese continue to be spoken in Hong Kong.
 Most notable is the Weitou dialect (圍頭話), which is mostly spoken by the older generation living in walled villages in New Territories.
 Additionally, the Tanka people (蜑家人, 疍家人, 水上人) from the fishing villages on outlying islands speak their own variant of Cantonese.
 However, this dialect is now largely limited to those middle aged and above.
+Taishanese came from migrants.
+The language can still be found in some areas in Hong Kong where migrants concentrated, such as Sai Wan.